 Equipment to gather this data is provided and maintained by the National Weather Service.
 Data forms are sent monthly to the National Center for Enviromental Information (NCEI) in Asheville, North Carolina.
 The data is digitized, quality controlled, and subsequently archived.
 Volunteer weather observers regularly and conscientiously contribute their time so that their observations can provide vital information needed.
 This data is invaluable in learning more about floods, droughts and heat and cold waves, which inevitably affect everyone.
 They are used in agricultural planning and assessments, engineering, environmental-impact assessments, utilities planning and litigation.
 The data plays a critical role in efforts to recognize and evaluate the extent of human impacts on climate from local and global scales.

 At present NWS Mount Holly has 69 cooperative stations which span across most of New Jersey, Delaware, Eastern Maryland and Eastern Pennsylvania.
-For more information or questions please contact the Observing Program Leader.
+For more information or questions please contact the Co-op Team.